meysubb/meysubb.github.io/_posts/2017-12-20-CFB_Bowl_Predictions.md

 -   [Algorithm 1 - Random Forest vs. Algorithm 2 - XGboost](#algorithm-1---random-forest-vs.-algorithm-2---xgboost)
 -   [Predictions](#predictions)

 Last year at work, I was part of the college bowl pick'em.
 Nothing new, I used to do the CFB bowl pick'ems with my college roommates and others.
-But last year, I decided to scrape the data and use differnt Machine Learning (ML) algorithms to predict winners.
+But last year, I decided to scrape the data and use different Machine Learning (ML) algorithms to predict winners.

 Note: I treated this as a classification problem, 1 - Win, 0 - Lose.
 For those curious about the ML algorithms and the parameters selected, I'll be writing up a follow-up post.
 Should be out soon.